 Lubbock is a relatively large city located in the state of Texas.
 With a population of 258,862 people and 60 constituent neighborhoods, Lubbock is the 11th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lubbock is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lubbock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lubbock are a mix of both white- and blue-collar jobs.
 Overall, Lubbock is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Lubbock who work in office and administrative support (11.77%), sales jobs (10.77%), and teaching (8.99%).

 Also of interest is that Lubbock has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Lubbock citizens is substantially higher than the typical US community, as 31.52% of adults in Lubbock have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Lubbock citizens is substantially higher than the typical US community, as 31.52% of adults in Lubbock have at least a bachelor's degree.

 The per capita income in Lubbock in 2018 was $27,496, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $109,984 for a family of four.
 However, Lubbock contains both very wealthy and poor people as well.